 Today we will spend the day wildlife spotting from walkways and trails in area.
 Another area where we will want to spend some time is the clearing around the lodge, as this is one of the best places to see another of Guyana's 'must see' birds, the Crimson Fruitcrow.
 This species is seen here on a reasonably regular basis, as it often comes to feed in some of the nearby trees.
 We can spend the day birdwatching from the mid and upper canopy on the walkway as flocks travel past and also look for Paradise Jacamar, White-necked Puffbird, the clearing is also a reliable site for Black Curassow, as there is a family party which has become habituated to people and regularly passes through the clearing.
 With reasonable luck, we should be able to add this bird to the impressive list of species we hope to see around the lodge and walkway.

 Today we rise before dawn for a walk across the savannah and then climb up Surama Mountain in the cool morning air.
 This is the best time to observe birdlife along the trail.
 Breakfast will be served at a look out point which affords incredible views across the village and savannah to the Pakaraima Mountains.
 Then we return to the village for lunch and set out later in the afternoon to the Burro Burro River, from where the local guides will paddle us upstream in our indigenous dugout canoes for opportunities to observe birdlife and wildlife in their natural habitat, including plenty of kingfisher, ibis, and if we're lucky, Giant River Otters, before returning to the village.
-On the walk back, see the forest through the eyes of your indigenous guide and learn about the medicinal plants and their uses in the Amerindian culture.
+On the walk back, we'll see the forest through the eyes of our indigenous guide, learning about how medicinal plants are used in the Amerindian community to treat everything from upset stomachs to glaucoma.

 After breakfast, we transfer to Annai or Lethem for a flight back to Georgetown.
 The afternoon is free to explore the city, and a great way to do this is to travel into town by the local mini-bus from our hotel, only a 15 minute drive.
 It's a cheap and easy way to see a bit more of everyday life in Guyana's capital.
 Georgetown is a nice little city to wander around, highlights being the markets (in particular the Stabroek Market) and the beautiful and impressive wooden cathedral, one of the tallest wooden churches in the world at a height of 43.5 metres.